 - Depression and Bipolar Support Alliance (DBSA).

 - National Alliance for the Mentally Ill (NAMI).

 You can also go to Google and type “bipolar support groups near me.”
 This will direct you to the county, state, and local resources that will help you find a bipolar support group in your area.

 Online Bipolar Support Groups Are Available Too

 I will be completely open with you – sometimes I cannot leave the house.
-It’s just too much out there, and I don’t want to.
+It’s just too much out there, and I do not want to.
 I am content with staying home with my kitties and forgoing the effort that is required to get out in the world and socialize with other humans.

 Fortunately, modern technology does not require me to cross the threshold of my front door and go out into the world when I have no desire to do so.
-There are plenty of 24/7 online forums, chats, and groups online that allow me to reach out if I need to when bipolar rears its ugly head.
+There are plenty of 24/7 online forums, chats and groups online that allow me to reach out if I need to when bipolar rears its ugly head.

 I am a believer that recovering from bipolar disorder requires us to forge supportive and healthy connections with people who care about us.
 Also, I would not recommend that you solely utilize online bipolar support groups.

 I encourage everyone with this illness to get out and make friends, attend social gatherings, and engage in fun activities with other humans.
 This can happen in a bipolar support group that meets regularly face-to-face.